iCodeWalker/three-js-mixing-html-webgl/readme.md

    Clone the point's position because we are going to convert it to the screen coordinates and we don't want to mess with the initial position. const screenPosition = point.position.clone()

+7. Showing and hiding element:

+   1. We are going to use Raycaster and shoot a ray from the camera to the point.

+   2. If there is no intersecting object, we show the point.

+   3. If there is interectiong object, we compare the distance of the intersections
+      1. If the intersecting point is further than the dom element point, it means that the object is behind the point, and we show it.
+      2. If the intersecting point is closer than the point, the intersecting obeject is infront of the dom point, than we hide it.